 - cayenne ~ the capsaicin in chili peppers can reduce the urge to cough.
 Leave this out if using for kids.

-While Vitamin C has many known health benefits, it appears that it does not, after all, prevent or shorten colds and flu.
+Vitamin C has lots of benefits, but for most people it doesn’t reliably prevent or shorten colds and flu.

 other potential natural cough soothers include